IanLunn/Sequence/DOCUMENTATION.md

 - `true`: an active step will be given a `z-index` value the same as the number of steps in the Sequence instance (bringing it to the top) and the previous step will be given a `z-index` value one less than the number of steps in the Sequence instance.
 - `false`: steps will not have a `z-index` applied to them.

+#### `require3d`

+- Type: true/false or the string `"auto"`
+- Default: `"auto"`

+As described in [Animating the Canvas](#animating-the-canvas), the canvas can have 3D transforms applied to it.
+All modern browsers except for Internet Explorer 10 and 11 have full support for 3D transforms.
+The `require3d` option by default is set to `"auto"` which will allow Sequence to determine whether the browser supports 3D transforms, and if not, cause the browser to rely on [fallback mode](#browser-support-and-fallback-mode) instead.

+Should you wish to override this setting, you can set `require3d` to `true` or `false`.

 ### Canvas Animation

 Canvas animation causes Sequence to automatically animate the canvas element to show the next step.
 Automatic animation consists of finding the next step's position and then directly animating to it.